bcerenzio/2024_SMT_Data_Challenge/README.md

   - Modeled the Projected Path the Average Fielder at Each Level Would Take to a Given Flyball.

 I created a Shiny App where you try the models for yourself here: https://team60.shinyapps.io/SMT_Data_Challenge_2024/
+</h4>
-Note: The app will crash after you run the Projeted Path Model more than 1-2 times.
+<h4>Note: The app will crash after you run the Projeted Path Model more than 1-2 times.
 This has to do with the limited amount of storage each app is allowed to have and is out of my control.
-I go into more detail about what's causing this error in my paper if you're interested.
+I go into more detail about what's causing this error in my paper if you're interested.</h4>
-</h4>